What Happens When You Keep Suppressing Your Emotions

 Resentment builds when someone repeatedly says yes while feeling hurt, ignored, or overextended.
 Over time, small disappointments stop feeling small.
 A partner, friend, or coworker may only see the final reaction, not the months of swallowed frustration behind it.

-Expression does not mean dumping every feeling the second it appears.
+Expression does not mean handing every feeling to the nearest person the moment it appears.
 Safer communication is timed, specific, and directed toward someone who can respond with care.
 Try, “I felt dismissed when the plan changed without asking me,” instead of “You never care.”
-Feet on carpet.
-One sentence at a time.
+Let the words arrive one clear sentence at a time, as if you were reading from a hospital clipboard: brief, accurate, and not exaggerated.
 Repair usually needs clarity more than volume.

 Mindful.net tips for emotional awareness: best for and not for